davorg/dmp/chapters/chapter10.md

 overrides from its parent XML::Parser).
 This method adds data structures modeling the RSS file to the RSS parser object.
 This data can be accessed using various accessor methods.
-The channel method gives you access to the various parts of the <channel> ele- ment, and the items method returns a list of the items in the file.
+The channel method gives you access to the various parts of the <channel> element, and the items method returns a list of the items in the file.
 Each element in the items list is a reference to a hash containing the various attributes of one item from the file.